binaryage/firequery/index.md

 <a href="/img/intro.png"><img src="/img/intro-small.png" width="800" height="800" class="small-shadow"></a>

-Those screenshots were taken for [this test HTML file][testsource].
+Screenshots were taken for [this test HTML file][testsource].

 # Features

 * jQuery expressions are intelligently presented in Firebug Console and DOM inspector
 * attached jQuery data are first class citizens
 * elements in jQuery collections are highlighted on hover
+* jQuerify: enables you to inject jQuery into any web page

 # Status